6 Gifted children problems

 Thicker writing utensils may help, as can teaching dyspraxic children how to touch type.
 Facilitating writing is especially important for gifted students so they can express their ideas on paper and demonstrate their giftedness.
 Learn more about helping dyspraxic learners.

-6. Attention and behavioural issues including ADD or ADHD.
+6. Attention and behavioral issues including ADHD.
 It may be the case that a gifted child also struggles with attention difficulties.
 These can include selective attention in which they are able to focus on specific subjects of interest but struggle to follow classroom lessons.
-Schoolwork may be hard to complete because of a difficulty in keeping the brain on task and when hyperactivity is an issue there may be impulsivity, outbursts at school or acting out.
-Learn more about strategies for helping a child with ADD and ADHD in these posts.
+Schoolwork may be hard to complete because of a difficulty in keeping the brain on task, and when hyperactivity is an issue there may be impulsivity, outbursts at school or acting out.
+Learn more about strategies for helping a child with ADHD

 Learning resources that can help a child deal with these problems